Best Montessori Newborn and Montessori Infant Toys

 (I attached this to one of the rungs in the activity gym)

-(I reshaped it into a cocoon and nestled the baby in the middle)
+(I reshaped it into a honey bun and nestled the baby in the middle)

 (I bought a full-length dorm mirror and placed it lengthways in front of the floor mat.
-Perfect when practicing tummy time.)
+This is perfect when practicing tummy time with your Montessori infant.)

 High Contrast Books

-Take your baby for stroller walks.
+Take your Montessori newborn for stroller walks.
 Let them see the clouds moving in the sky; feel the wind on their face; hear the leaves rustling in the trees.

 (It has suspended toys to grasp)